 THE POSTWAR BOOM

-Kaiser-Frazer sales remained robust in 1948, despite even higher prices.
-Demand was still strong enough that buyers didn’t flinch at the $2,460 price of a new Kaiser Custom model, or the even-costlier Frazer Manhattan, which was well into Lincoln territory.
-Total K-F sales amounted to 91,851 Kaisers and 48,071 Frazers, which was enough for a $10.4 million profit.
+Kaiser-Frazer sales remained robust in 1948 despite even higher prices.
+Demand was still strong enough that buyers didn’t flinch at the $2,460 price of a new Kaiser Custom model or the even-costlier Frazer Manhattan, which actually listed for $27 more than a Cadillac Series 62 sedan.
+Total K-F sales for the model year amounted to 91,851 Kaisers and 48,071 Frazers, yielding a $10.4 million net profit.